 Introduction

 @robelest/convex-embedded is an embedded Convex runtime that runs entirely in the browser.
-It executes your existing Convex query and mutation functions locally against an in-browser SQLite database, giving your app instant reads, instant writes, and full offline support — all without changing a single line of your Convex function code.
+It executes Convex queries, mutations, and actions locally against an in-browser SQLite database, giving your app instant reads, instant writes, and offline-capable behavior.

 Key Features